mattermost/mattermost-docker/README.md

 ### Install with SSL certificate

-1. Create a symbolic link `docker-compose.yml` to `docker-compose-ssl.yml`:

-    ln -s docker-compose-ssl.yml docker-compose.yml
+1. Open docker-compose.yml and set `MATTERMOST_ENABLE_SSL` to true.

+    environment:
+      - MATTERMOST_ENABLE_SSL=true

-2. Put your SSL certificate as `web/cert/cert.pem` and the private key that has no password as `web/cert/private/key-no-password.pem`.
+2. Put your SSL certificate as `./volumes/cert/cert.pem` and the private key that has no password as `./volumes/cert/key-no-password.pem`.
 If you don't have them you may generate a self-signed SSL certificate.

 3. Build and run mattermost